PokaNorbert/Spotify-Database-MySQL/README.md

 # Database-MySQL
-Everything related to MySQL will be posted next week!
+Everything related to MySQL will be posted this month!

 New test projects will appear on my profile soon.